kw-ch/kw-ch.github.io/_projects/VLC Transmitter.md

 layout: post
 ---

-*This project was undertaken as part of an undergraduate research program
+*This project was undertaken as part of an undergraduate research program.

 **WORK IN PROGRESS**

 # Overview
 ![image](/assets/vlc_block.drawio.png)

+For a bit of background on visible light communication, you can see my post [here](/_posts/2023-03-29-vlc.md).

 The overall system is relatively simple, data is sent from a PC via UART, using a USB-UART bridge module.
 This data is then stored in a FIFO buffer for flow control (to temporarily hold the data in case it can't immediately be processed).
 Each byte from the FIFO is then passed to a packetizer which essentially concatenates a bunch of individual bytes into a larger word with multiple bytes.